aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 ![](images/head-node-login-ad.PNG)

-    b.
-Users can connect to the login nodes with a user that is authenticated to Active Directory.
+- Users can connect to the login nodes with a user that is authenticated to Active Directory.
 First, connect to the ParallelClusterAdminNode using SSH or Systems Manager.
 From the CLI of the ParallelClusterAdminNode, type ‘ssh user000@NETWORK_LOAD_BALANCER_PRIVATE_DNS’.
 Note that users will be connecting to the Login Nodes and NOT the Head Node which is the case for Administrators.
 To find the load balancer DNS name, navigate to EC2->Load Balancers.
 One load balancer is being used for AWS Managed AD, and the other is the one we are using for the login nodes.
 The easiest way to tell which load balancer is needed here is to look for under the Availability Zone column.
 The entry that contain a singular entry is the one one that is needed.
 Once highlighted, scroll down and look for DNS name on the bottom left.
 See the below picture for an example.

 ![](images/load-balancer-dns-name.PNG)